 DIH2 will transform this network into a self-sustainable non-profit association with members all over Europe.
 DIH2 will demonstrate that public funded research can help SMEs & Mid-Caps achieve digital excellence and global competitiveness through adopting advanced robotics solutions in Agile Production.

-Professor vid Chalmers, Industrial and Materials Science, Production Systems
+Full Professor at Chalmers, Industrial and Materials Science, Production Systems

 Muelheim An Der Ruhr, Germany

 Marousi Athina, Greece

 London, United Kingdom